Reviewed by Aaron Horn, LMFT

 One of the most common types of eating disorders portrayed in the media is Bulimia Nervosa.
 This is a disorder in which individuals eat copious amounts of food and then force themselves to purge to counteract the effects of binge eating.
 This eating disorder is often well disguised, as the individual looks fine (according to society’s standards) and regularly eats in public.
 However, when alone, the individual might go to the bathroom and force them to throw up.
 In many cases, the individual sees their body as not ideal and associates food with weight gain.

 Another common eating disorder is Anorexia Nervosa.
-This eating disorder also stems from body image issues, as the individual punishes themselves by starving themselves to not gain weight.
-This eating disorder is often the most obvious to an onlooker because it can potentially appear skinny and frail.
+This eating disorder also stems from body image issues.
+The individuals starve themselvesso they don’t gain weight.
+This eating disorder is sometimes the most obvious to an onlooker because the person can appear skinny and frail.
 Symptoms of anorexia include fasting, excessive exercise, fear of gaining weight or becoming fat, food restriction, binge eating, and/or purging behaviors.